btschwertfeger/kraken-infinity-grid/doc/configuration.rst

     * - ``KRAKEN_RUN_SQLITE_FILE``
       - ``str``
       - The path to a local SQLite database file, e.g., ``/path/to/sqlite.db``, will be created if it does not exist.
+If a SQLite database is used, the PostgreSQL database configuration is ignored.

 .. _database-configuration-section: